nintervik/2D-Particle-System/docs/README.md

 And that's pretty much it.
 Update and move in loop.
 Of course the system will have a lot of more properties but for now let's keep it simple.

 This is very nice but have a problem, a huge one.
 But the problem here resides in the fact of how generate a constant flow of particles in our code.
-Well, let's introduce the pool.
+Well, let's see how.

-### **4.4 Let's talk about pools**
+### **4.3 It's all about memory!**

 The pool is the most important and fundamental part of the system, everything else is secondary; you can always add more data to the particles whenever you need it.